 Separate, uint16 major and minor version fields.
 This is used in a number of tables, usually with versions starting at 1.0.

 A Fixed field for major/minor version numbers.
-This is used in the maxp, post and vhea tables.
+This is used in the 'maxp', 'post' and 'vhea' tables.

 A uint32 field with enumerated values.

 A uint32 field with a numeric value.
+This is used only in the 'DSIG' and 'meta' tables.

-This is used only in the DSIG and meta tables.
+A Version16Dot16 field for major/minor version numbers.
+This is used only in the 'maxp', 'post' and 'vhea' tables.

+The Version16Dot16 type is used for the version field of certain tables, and only for reasons of backward compatibility.
+(In earlier editions, these fields were documented as using a Fixed value, but had minor version numbers that did not follow the definition of the Fixed type.)
+Version16Dot16 is a packed value: the upper 16 bits comprise a major version number, and the lower 16 bits, a minor version.
+Non-zero minor version numbers are represented using digits 0 to 9 in the highest-order nibbles of the lower 16 bits.
+For example, the version field of 'maxp' table version 0.5 is 0x00005000, and that of 'vhea' table version 1.1 is 0x00011000.
+This type is used only in the 'maxp', 'post' and 'vhea' tables, and will not be used for any other tables in the future.

 Only certain tables use a Fixed value for version, and only for reasons of backward compatibility.
 Fixed values will not be used in the future for any new tables that may be introduced.
 When a Fixed number is used as a version, the upper 16 bits comprise a major version number and the lower 16 bits a minor version.
 The representation of a non-zero minor version, however, is not consistent with the normal treatment of Fixed values, in which the lower 16 bits represent a fractional value, N * 2 ^ -16.
 Rather, tables with non-zero minor version numbers always specify the literal value of the version number.
 For example, the version number of 'maxp' table version 0.5 is 0x00005000, and that of 'vhea' table version 1.1 is 0x00011000.
 When Fixed is indicated as the type for a version field, the possible values should be treated as an enumeration of specific values, rather than as a numeric value capable of representing many potential major and minor versions.

-The Table Directory uses a uint32 field with an enumeration of defined values that represent four-character tags; see subclause 4.5 (Top-level OFF organization) for details.
+The Table Directory uses a uint32 field, sfntVersion, with an enumeration of defined values, some of which represent four-character tags; see subclause 4.5 (Top-level OFF organization) for details.

-Implementations reading tables must include code to check version numbers so that if and when the format and therefore the version number changes, older implementations will handle newer versions gracefully.
+Implementations reading tables must include code to check version numbers so that if and when the format and version number changes, older implementations will handle newer versions gracefully.

 Minor version number changes always imply format changes that are compatible extensions.
-If an implementation understands a major version number, then it can safely proceed reading the table.
+If an implementation understands a major version number, then it can safely proceed with reading the table.
 If the minor version is greater than the latest version recognized by the implementation, then the extension fields will be undetectable to the implementation.

 For purposes of compatibility, version numbers that are represented using a single uint16 or uint32 value are treated like a minor version number, and any format changes are compatible extensions.